CQCL/pytket-docs/manual/manual_compiler.rst

     :py:class:`~pytket.passes.FullPeepholeOptimise` also takes an optional ``target_2qb_gate`` argument to specify whether to target the {:py:class:`OpType.TK1`, :py:class:`OpType.CX`} or {:py:class:`OpType.TK1`, :py:class:`OpType.TK2`} gateset.

 ..
 Note::
     Prevous versions of :py:class:`~pytket.passes.FullPeepholeOptimise` did not apply the :py:class:`~pytket.passes.ThreeQubitSquash` pass.
-There is a :py:class:`~pytket.passes.PeepholeOptimise2Q` pass which applies the old pass sequence with the :py:class:`ThreeQubitSquash` pass excluded.
+There is a :py:class:`~pytket.passes.PeepholeOptimise2Q` pass which applies the old pass sequence with the :py:class:`~pytket.passes.ThreeQubitSquash` pass excluded.

 .. `Backend.default_compilation_pass` gives a recommended compiler pass to solve the backend's constraints with little or light optimisation